tasuki/continugo/README.md

 5. Spots whose centres are closer than **the stone diameter times the square root of two** are *considered adjacent* and, when occupied by friendly stones, are shown connected by a line.
 6. A **liberty is an adjacent spot where a stone would fit**.
 7. When a stone or a group of connected stones has no liberties, it is captured.
-7. Ko: one may not capture just one stone if that stone was played on the previous move and captured just one stone.
+8. Ko: one may not capture just one stone if that stone was played on the previous move and captured just one stone.
 No positional superko fuck off.
+9. Scoring: after two consecutive passes, whoever has more stones on the board wins (yes we have group tax!).

 ### How to actually play